500 – Telephone and Videoconferencing in Telepractice

 - 100% money-back guarantee for 30 days!

-- This program is approved for 1 CE Hour, applicable toward state requirements for Legal/Ethical Continuing Education.
-TBHI is approved by several CE-approval providing groups to sponsor CE Hours.
+- This program is approved for 3 CME or CE Hours, applicable toward state requirements for Legal/Ethical Continuing Medical Education or Continuing Education.
+TBHI is approved by several CME or CE-approval providing groups to sponsor CME or CE Hours.
 Please review our provider information at telehealth.org/continuing-education.
-(We recommend you confirm with your licensing board that they accept our CE provider status.
+(We recommend you confirm with your licensing board that they accept our CME or CE provider status.
 If you have any questions, please contact us.)

 No Risk – 100% 30-Day Satisfaction Guarantee